 TL;DR: Neural compression methods enable extreme compression of plasma turbulence simulation data while maintaining low reconstruction error and preserving key physical characteristics.

-To that end, we investigate neural compression methods capable of extreme compression ratios (up to 40,000x) while preserving reconstruction quality and physical fidelity.
+To this end, we investigate neural compression methods capable of extreme compression ratios (up to 40,000x) while preserving reconstruction quality and physical fidelity.

-Our study focuses on autoencoders and neural implicit fields, specifically trained to preserve physical quantities.
+Our study focuses on autoencoders and neural implicit fields, specifically trained with novel physics-informed losses.

-This could enable practitioners to store high-fidelity turbulence simulations for downstream scientific analysis.
+This direction could enable practitioners to store high-fidelity turbulence simulations for downstream scientific analysis at a fraction of the volume.

 Submission Number: 183